chmlee/ream-doc/content/overview/future.md

 The practice of copying dependencies to your own project is known as [vendoring](https://stackoverflow.com/questions/26217488/what-is-vendoring) in programming.
 Vendoring is not necessarily a bad thing, but we do lose some information along the way.

-(TODO: discussion on pros and cons of vendoring)
+(TODO: discuss pros and cons of vendoring)

 ## Updating dependencies